-CERTAINLY, TECHNICAL ANALYSIS IS BASED ON THE BEHAVIOUR OF THE PEOPLE IN BUYING AND SELLING, based on THAT, IT SHOWS US SIGNALS OF A BUY OR SELL.
+CERTAINLY, TECHNICAL ANALYSIS IS BASED ON THE BEHAVIOUR OF THE PEOPLE IN BUYING AND SELLING, ON THE BASIS OF THAT, IT SHOWS US SIGNALS OF BUY OR SELL.

 Technical Analysis is the type of analysis which has nothing to do with the fundamentals of the underlying asset, however, any fundamental movement could overtake the assumptions of predictions by technical analysis.

-Technical Analysis is opposite to the Fundamental Analysis.
+Technical Analysis is completely opposite to the Fundamental Analysis.

 A trader should have a point of view of the stock he is going to trade.
 A point of view includes determining the direction of the stock, the risk involved in it, expected reward on the trade and the expected holding period.

 Technical Analysis allows you to do all of the above, like examining risk, determining the entry and exit levels, etc. However, there are some plus and minus points in it.

 Consider you are roaming as a tourist in some city, you don’t know, after visiting few places, you are hungry and you came up to a series of food stalls, but there are so many that you cannot decide where to eat.

 You move to different stalls, taste something, see the ingredients, hygiene and other stuff, then decide which one is best.
 In this, you might eat good food, but there are so many stalls out there, so it would not be feasible for you to go towards each and every stall.
 So you visit 4 or 5 stalls and eat food.